(Campanula medium ‘Pink’)

-Coral Bells Firefly is a hardy cool weather perennial wildflower that is native to Arizona and New Mexico and is commonly found growing on cliffs, hills, and in alpine areas.
-At maturity, this plant reaches the height of 12-19” and features thin, wiry stems, green heart-shaped foliage, and red bell-shaped nodding flowers.
+Coral Bells Firefly is a hardy cool-weather perennial wildflower native to Arizona and New Mexico that grows on cliffs, hills, and in alpine areas.
+At maturity, this plant reaches a height of 12-19” and features thin stems and green heart-shaped foliage, with red nodding bell-shaped flowers.
 This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, is resistant to deer and rabbits, and are great as a cut flower.

 (Stachys Byzantina ‘Lamb's Ear’)

-Lamb's Ear is a mat-forming perennial flower that is native to the Middle East but can be commonly found growing in disturbed meadows and prairies in scattered locations throughout the United States.
-At maturity, this plant reaches the height of 12-16” and features velvety silver leaves, 10-16” spikes, and small bright purple flowers.
-This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, resistant to deer and rabbits, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+Lamb's Ear is a mat-forming perennial flower native to the Middle East but can be commonly found growing in disturbed meadows and prairies in scattered locations throughout the United States.
+At maturity, this plant reaches a height of 12-16” and features velvety silver leaves, 10-16” spikes, and small bright purple flowers.
+This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, is resistant to deer and rabbits, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!